5 things for November 1: New York's deadliest terror attack since 9/11

 3. Paul Manafort

-A new court filing from the Justice Department on Tuesday revealed some interesting things about former Trump campaign manager Paul Manafort, who was indicted this week on money laundering charges and other counts.
+A new court filing from the Justice Department on Tuesday revealed some interesting things about former Trump campaign manager Paul Manafort, who was indicted this week on money laundering and other charges.
 Apparently, he currently has three US passports, each under a different number.
 This year alone, he traveled to Mexico, China and Ecuador with a phone and email account registered under a fake name, according to the filing.
 Both Manafort and Trump campaign official Rick Gates were also frequent travelers to Cyprus.
 "Extensive travel of this nature further evidences a risk of flight," the prosecutor's filing said.
 Manafort also used vastly different estimations of his wealth over the years, to the tune of tens of millions of dollars.
 Oh, and he "frequently changed banks and opened and closed bank accounts," according to prosecutors.
 After turning himself in Monday, Manafort is under house arrest.
+He and Gates have both pleaded not guilty to all charges.

 4. Tech companies

-Note: CORRECTION: This story has been updated to reflect the note claiming that the attack was made in the name of ISIS was found near the truck.